poojakumar2004/Fake-News-Detection/README.md

-Here’s a **professional README-style project description** for your **Fake News Detection** project in the same format as Foodify, but cleaner and more impressive:

----

 # 🧠 Fake News Detection

 **Fake News Detection** is a machine learning-based web application designed to classify news articles as **real or fake**.
 The system uses Natural Language Processing (NLP) techniques and trained ML models to analyze news content and predict its authenticity, helping users identify misinformation effectively.

----

 ## 🚀 Features